 the following would be the cost for 600 kwh per month:

 plus 12.4% for taxes and fees

-This is about 90% of the average cost at
+This is somewhat above of the average cost at

 by promising to keep the total revenue of the electric company the same.

 This proposed new rate-structure would not apply

 large consumers of electricity can construct their own power plants,